adam-pawelek/RAPI/README.md

 </details>

-####Docker-compose.yml in infra
+#### Docker-compose.yml in infra
 We made some changes in the docker compose to expose ports and allow the services connect to each other.
 The current state of our docker-compose.yml can be found in the directory "for_documentation".
-Noticeable is the configuration of „imager-api“, that defines the environment variables in production for the gallery-rest-api itself.
+Noticeable is the configuration of „imager-api“, that defines the environment variables in production for the gallery-rest-api itself.<br>
+Now the app can be reached at api.imager.local/ (If the caller has access accoring to the firewall rules.)

 <details>
   <summary>Our current configuration: imager api</summary>